mainouraldeen/Assembler/README.md

 assembly instructions into their binary code.
-You should have a hash table of instruction names and its corresponding opcode and funct and another hash table for registers and their regcodes.
-• R-type: map instructions and registers to their corresponding binary codes.
+You should have a hash table of instruction names and its corresponding opcode and funct and another hash table for registers and their regcodes. â€¢ R-type: map instructions and registers to their corresponding binary codes.
-I-Type: translate the immediate value (in addi), the offset (in lw/sw) or the relative address of the label (in beq/bne) into their binary value.
-• J-type: translate the direct the address of the label into binary
+I-Type: translate the immediate value (in addi), the offset (in lw/sw) or the relative address of the label (in beq/bne) into their binary value. â€¢ J-type: translate the direct the address of the label into binary.